nikpapadatos/Ridge-and-Lasso-Regression/README.md

-# Ridge and Lasso Regression: Theory and Comparison
+# Shrinkage Methods: Lasso and Ridge Regression – Theory and Comparison

 ## Project Overview
-This project explores the application of Ridge and Lasso regression techniques, both of which are forms of regularization that address overfitting by penalizing large coefficients.
-The goal is to compare how these two methods perform in shrinking coefficients and feature selection using a dataset on credit balances.
+This project explores the application of Lasso and Ridge regression, two widely-used shrinkage methods.
+Both techniques address overfitting by penalizing large coefficients.
+The goal is to compare their performance in feature selection and coefficient shrinkage using a dataset containing various credit-related factors.

-### Key Topics Covered:
+## Key Topics Covered:
-- **Ridge Regression (L2 regularization)**: Shrinks all coefficients towards zero without eliminating any of them.
-The penalty term is proportional to the square of the coefficients.
+- Ridge Regression (L2 regularization): Shrinks all coefficients towards zero without eliminating any, making it useful when all features contribute to the prediction.
-- **Lasso Regression (L1 regularization)**: Shrinks some coefficients and can set some of them to exactly zero, making it useful for feature selection.
+- Lasso Regression (L1 regularization): Can shrink some coefficients to zero, which is beneficial for feature selection.
-- **Comparison**: Both Ridge and Lasso are compared in terms of their impact on the coefficients, and conclusions are drawn regarding their suitability for different use cases.
+- Comparison: A side-by-side comparison of how Ridge and Lasso affect coefficient estimates and their suitability for different use cases.

 ## Dataset
 The dataset used for this analysis is the **Credit dataset**, which contains various credit-related variables like `Income`, `Limit`, `Rating`, and `Balance` (the target variable).
 The aim is to predict the `Balance` using the other features.